+Ap proach Assumptions Potential data sources

+Ex Existing buildings

-Approach Assumptions Potential data sources Existing buildings Use monitored historical values on average floor area for existing buildings by climate zone and building type, or rely on expert judgment if no data is available Use assumption on whether composition of type of buildings being demolished or renovated changes average floor area of existing buildings stock to estimate average floor area for each year of the assessment Assumption(s) on historical values of average floor area by climate zone and building type (if no data is available) Assumption(s) on share of buildings being retrofitted/demolished by climate zone and building type National, subnational or municipal statistics bureau (can include statistics from census or household surveys, tax or property databases (for building information), energy databases (for building energy use data)) Related studies and guidance in the field such as International Property Measurement Standards (IPMS) for residential and commercial buildings Expert judgment Retrofitted buildings Use monitored historical values on average floor area for renovated buildings by climate zone and type or rely on expert judgment if no data is available Use assumption on how type of retrofits during the years of the assessment affect the average floor area to estimate average floor area by climate zone and type for each year of the assessment Assumption(s) on historical values of average floor area for renovated buildings by climate zone and building type (if no data is available) Assumption(s) on how retrofits affect the average floor area National, subnational or municipal statistics bureau Related studies in the field Expert judgment New buildings Use monitored historical values on average floor area for new buildings by climate zone and building type or rely on expert judgment if no data is available Use assumption on baseline determination of average baseline floor area of new buildings by climate zone and building type to estimate Assumption(s) on historical values of average floor area for new buildings by climate zone and building type (if no data is available) Assumption(s) on baseline determination of average baseline floor area of new buildings by climate zone National, subnational or municipal statistics bureau Related studies in the field Expert judgment average baseline floor area by climate zone and type for each year of the assessment and building type
+1. Use monitored historical values on average floor area for existing buildings by climate zone and building type, or rely on expert judgment if no data is available Use assumption on whether composition of type of buildings being demolished or renovated changes average floor area of existing buildings stock to estimate average floor area for each year of the assessment Assumption(s) on historical values of average floor area by climate zone and building type (if no data is available) Assumption(s) on share of buildings being retrofitted/demolished by climate zone and building type National, subnational or municipal statistics bureau (can include statistics from census or household surveys, tax or property databases (for building information), energy databases (for building energy use data)) Related studies and guidance in the field such as International Property Measurement Standards (IPMS) for residential25 and commercial buildings26 Expert judgment

+Re trofitted buildings

+1. 2.
+Use monitored historical values on average floor area for renovated buildings by climate zone and type or rely on expert judgment if no data is available Use assumption on how type of retrofits during the years of the assessment affect the average floor area to estimate average floor area by climate zone and type for each Assumption(s) on historical values of average floor area for renovated buildings by climate zone and building type (if no data is available) Assumption(s) on how retrofits affect the average floor area National, subnational or municipal statistics bureau Related studies in the field Expert judgment

+Nc year of the assessment

+1. 2.
+Use monitored historical values on average floor area for new buildings by climate zone and building type or rely on expert judgment if no data is available Use assumption on baseline determination of average baseline floor area of new buildings by climate zone and building type to estimate average baseline floor area by Assumption(s) on historical values of average floor area for new buildings by climate zone and building type (if no data is available) Assumption(s) on baseline determination of average baseline floor area of new buildings by climate zone and building type National, subnational or municipal statistics bureau Related studies in the field Expert judgment